Po-V/CUDA-Programming/sparseMatrixComputation/README.md

     - The `spmv_csr_gpu` is then called to allocate memory on GPU using `cudaMalloc` and call the `spmv_csr_kernel`.
     - After kernel execution and verifying the results, the device and host memory is freed.

+### `spmv_ellpack.cu`

+- **Ellpack kernel**:
+    -  The `spmv_ell_kernel` implement Sparse Matrix-Vector Multiplication on GPU using ELLPACK format where each row is padded to a uniform length for parallel processing.
+It transfers the parse matrix and input vector to the GPU, launches a CUDA kernel to compute the result and copies the output back to the host.
+The kernel computes each row's dot product of non-zero matrix elements with corresponding elements in the input vector.

+- **Main Function**:
+    - `Malloc` allocates memory for non-zero elements in sparse matrix, a vector of ones and output vector.
+    - The `spmv_ell_gpu` is then called to allocate memory on GPU using `cudaMalloc` and call the `spmv_ell_kernel`.
+    - After kernel execution and verifying the results, the device and host memory is freed.

 ## Compilation and Execution

 To compile and run the coo example, use the following commands: